Approximating class approach for empirical processes of dependent sequences indexed by functions: Examples of classes of functions

-\ExSec{Indicators of Uniformly Bounded Multidimensional Ellipsoids}{4} In \nameref{exa:ellipsoids_cube}, we only considered indicators of ellipsoids centered in a compact subset of $\R^d$, namely the unit square.
+In Example \hyperref[exaellipsoidscube]{3}, we only considered indicators of ellipsoids centered in a compact subset of $\R^d$, namely the unit square.
 The following lemma will allow us to extend such results to indicators of sets in the whole $\R^d$, at the cost of a moderate additional assumption and a marginal increase of the bracketing numbers.

-\begin{lemma} Let $\mu$ be a measure with continuous distribution function $F$, and $s\ge 1$.
-Furthermore let $\F:=\{1_{S} : S \in \mathcal{S}\}$, where $\mathcal{S}$ is a class of measurable sets of diameter not larger than $D\ge1$, and $\G=\H_\alpha(\R^d,[0,1])$.
-Assume that there are constants $p, q \in\N$, $C>0$, and a function $f:\R_+\rightarrow\R_+$, such that for any $K>0$ we have
+\begin{lemma} Let $\mu$ be a measure with continuous distribution function $F$, and $s\ge1$.
+Furthermore let $\F:=\{1_{S}\dvt S \in\mathcal{S}\}$, where $\mathcal{S}$ is a class of measurable sets of diameter not larger than $D\ge1$, and $\G=\H_\alpha(\R^d,[0,1])$.
+Assume that there are constants $p, q \in\N$, $C>0$, and a function $f\dvtx\R_+\rightarrow\R_+$, such that for any $K>0$ we have

-for sufficiently small $\varepsilon$, where $\F_K:=\{1_{S} : S\in\mathcal{S},\ S\subset [-K,K]^d \}$.
+for sufficiently small $\varepsilon$, where $\F_K:=\{1_{S}\dvt S\in \mathcal{S}, S\subset[-K,K]^d \}$.
 If there are some constants $b, \beta>0$ such that

 for all sufficiently large $t$, then

 where $\omega_F$ is the modulus of continuity of $F$. \end{lemma}